progmaticlab/outdated-tf-devstack/README.md

 - AWS instance with 4 virtual CPU, 16 GB of RAM and 80 GB of disk space to build and deploy from sources

 Minimal:
+- VirtualBox VM with 2 CPU, 8 GB of RAM and 30 GB of disk to deploy from published containers with Kubernetes.
-- VirtualBox VM with 2 CPU, 10 GB of RAM and 50 GB of disk to deploy from published containers.
+- VirtualBox VM with 2 CPU, 10 GB of RAM and 30 GB of disk to deploy from published containers with OpenStack.

 OS:
 - Centos7